 Course Requirements Checklist

-In this assignment, the student will reflect on the course readings, course presentations, and biblical precedent in order to evaluate the Christian’s role in ethical research.
-The student will articulate the responsibility of Christians as he or she approaches and takes part in research.
-This paper must be 750–1250 words and conform to current Turabian formatting.
-It must also utilize 3–5 sources, which may include course materials (textbooks and presentations) and Scripture, and must include at least 1 scholarly source.
+In this assignment, the student will reflect on the course readings, course presentations, and Biblical precedent in order to evaluate the Christian’s role in ethical research.
+The student will articulate the responsibility of Christians as they approach and take part in research.
+This paper must be 1,000–1,250 words and conform to current APA formatting.
+It must utilize 3–5 sources, which must include at least 1 outside scholarly source.
+Sources may also include course materials (textbooks and presentations) and Scripture.

 Practice exercise assignments are an opportunity to practically apply the course materials.
 Students will use SPSS to answer various questions related to course content.
 Assignments will vary in length.

 In this assignment, the student will begin to focus on the research question they have been assigned.
 The student will choose at least 8 peer-reviewed journal articles regarding the specific policy discussed in their research question.
 Four articles must contain qualitative research, and 4 must contain quantitative research.
 The student will then summarize each article in 200–250 words (for a total of 1,600–2,000 words).

 The student will write a 1,750–2,500 word research-based paper in current APA format that focuses on an assigned public policy research question.
 The paper must include at least 8 references in addition to the course textbooks and the Bible.
 The paper must also use the dataset provided in the course to answer the research question using the statistical processes learned during the course.